In this roundup, I’ll go through 111 Social Media Tips that you can implement today.

 Improve Your Ad Campaign in Under 20 Minutes

 This checklist outlines 9 powerful strategies that we've used to optimize and improve 6-figure Ad campaigns

 1. On average, it takes 8-9 online interactions before someone buys from you

-2. 90% of content shared by all social media users in 2017 was video
+2. 90% of content shared by all social media users was video

 Every year this percentage rises.
 Facebook, in particular, is making the shift toward video, with 8 billion views per day and Facebook videos receiving 135% more reach than photos.